copperlight/dotfiles/README.md

 1. Set Scala indents to two spaces.
 1. Configure a reasonable prompt for SublimeREPL Shell.
 1. Associate cljc files with Clojure.

+Getting Soda Theme, BracketHighlighter and SublimeLinter to play together is an unusual process.
+You have to manually download the color schemes for Soda and drop them into place in the User directory, then edit them to add BracketHighlighter colors for the gutter icons.
+After this, you have to manually set your color scheme to this modified scheme, then quit SublimeText and restart.
+SublimeLinter will detect the modified scheme in use and generate a new one with its own gutter configuration additions.
+The resulting generated files are saved in the dotfile collection.

 ## vim